 2.17.
-An assessment of adequate margins should be performed to determine either:
+An assessment of adequate margins should be performed to determine either of the following:

-- (a) The level of the loading conditions at which the applicable safety functions for the installation would be compromised, or the level of the loading conditions at which the function of an SSC important to safety would be compromised.
+- (a) The level of the loading conditions at which the applicable safety functions for the installation or the function of an SSC important to safety would be compromised.
 This assessment process should include the identification of weak links and areas of improvement for engineering design.
-The margin assessment should also identify the potential for cliff edge effects due to external events and estimate their probability of occurrence; or - (b) The level of the loading conditions at which there is high confidence that the applicable safety functions for the installation are fulfilled, and that there would be no cliff edge effects as a result of slightly greater loading conditions.
+The margin assessment should also identify the potential for cliff edge effects due to external events and estimate their probability of occurrence. - (b) The level of the loading conditions at which there is high confidence that the applicable safety functions for the installation would be fulfilled and at which there would be no cliff edge effects as a result of slightly greater loading conditions.

-These two approaches represent the probabilistic approach and the deterministic approach.
-The probabilistic approach should provide the best estimate of the level of loading conditions at which the applicable safety functions for the installation can continue to be fulfilled.
-The deterministic approach should provide conservative values at which there is high confidence that the applicable safety functions for the installation will be fulfilled.
+These two approaches represent the probabilistic approach and the deterministic approach, respectively.
+The probabilistic approach should provide the best estimate of the level of loading conditions at which the applicable safety functions for the installation would continue to be fulfilled.
+The deterministic approach should provide conservative values at which there is high confidence that the applicable safety functions for the installation would be fulfilled.

 2.18.
 In the probabilistic approach, the best estimate value should be defined by the mean or median values of the loading conditions.
-The best estimate value should be calculated by full probabilistic models of the loading conditions, the response of the installation and the capacity of SSCs important to safety.
+The best estimate value should be calculated using full probabilistic models of the loading conditions, the response of the installation and the capacity of SSCs important to safety.
 The best estimate value should be convolved over the range of values or derived as a point estimate using a simple best estimate model in which the loading condition is defined as the mean or median value and all installation parameters are assigned their best estimate values.

 2.19.
 In the deterministic approach, a metric should be defined for the margin assessment.
-One such approach uses the 'high confidence of low probability of failure'.
-This approach is commonly used in seismic margin assessments, and further recommendations are provided in DS490 [11] and IAEA Safety Standards Series No. NS-G-2.13, Evaluation of Seismic Safety for Existing Nuclear Installations [14].
+One such approach uses the 'high confidence of low probability of failure' capacity.
+This approach is commonly used in seismic margin assessments, and further recommendations are provided in SSG-67 [11] and IAEA Safety Standards Series No. NS-G-2.13, Evaluation of Seismic Safety for Existing Nuclear Installations [14].